Seven Proven Ways to Fight Deportation in California

 Basic requirements (simplified):

-5+ years as an LPR
+5+ years as an LPR.

-No aggravated felony conviction
+No aggravated felony conviction.

 Winning factors: Rehabilitation, stable employment, community contributions, length of residence, and proof of family hardship.